 - Those who are currently physicians, or who are completing their internship, fellowship, or residency are eligible.
-This includes Medical Doctors (MD), Doctors of Osteopathy (DO), Doctors of Dental Medicine (DMD), Doctors of Dental Surgery (DDS), Doctors of Veterinary Medicine (DVM), and Doctors of Pharmacy (PharmD).
+This includes Medical Doctors (MD), Doctors of Osteopathy (DO), Doctors of Dental Medicine (DMD), Doctors of Dental Surgery (DDS), and Doctors of Veterinary Medicine (DVM)).

 - To prove eligibility you’ll need to show a degree or other proof of education and may need an employment contract that shows your future salary.

 - Credit score requirements vary.
 In most cases, a credit score of 680 or higher qualifies.
 With higher credit scores often comes better interest rates.